 The comet is following a hyperbolic path around the Sun, and currently is blazing along at an extraordinary speed of 110,000 miles per hour (175,000 kilometers per hour).
 “It’s traveling so fast it almost doesn’t care that the Sun is there,” said Jewitt.

-By the middle of 2020, the comet will streak past Jupiter’s distance of 500 million miles on its way back into interstellar space where it will drift for untold millions of years before skirting close to another star system.
+By the middle of 2020, the comet will streak past Jupiter’s distance of 500 million miles (800 million kilometers) on its way back into interstellar space where it will drift for untold millions of years before skirting close to another star system.

 Crimean amateur astronomer Gennady Borisov discovered the comet on August 30, 2019.
 After a week of observations by amateur and professional astronomers all over the world, the International Astronomical Union’s Minor Planet Center and the Center for Near-Earth Object Studies at NASA’s Jet Propulsion Laboratory in Pasadena, California, computed a trajectory for the comet, which confirms that it came from interstellar space.